A Health & Wellbeing Interview with Health Expert Dr. Comite [Podcast]

 So to answer your question, yes, we need to adjust the amount of sleep we get from time to time.
 When you’re ill with a cold or flu, under stress or you have a lot on your plate, getting a good night’s rest is essential.

-Good quality sleep means you get sufficient hours and go through the three stages of sleep: Deep sleep connected to REM sleep and light sleep.
+Good quality sleep means you get sufficient hours and go through the three stages of sleep: deep sleep connected to REM sleep and light sleep.
 Without realizing it, you intermittently wake up during the night.
 All these sleep elements reset and repair your immune system and protect your health.

 When a lot is going on in your life, you need to prepare better to get more sleep.
-For instance, take off early and shut everything down.
-Instead of going to bed at the usual time, get to bed an hour earlier.

 Why Do People Have Difficulty Sleeping?

 When people can’t sleep, there’s usually some interference like social life or alcohol.
 Working on a smartphone or watching TV, you get exposed to blue light that interferes with the brain.
 For the elderly, the pineal gland isn’t always active in the right way, and the dark-light cycle changes.

 Melatonin may help regulate sleep over time, and other supplements like Valerian may alleviate the sleep disturbances caused by restless leg syndrome.

 The elderly have to find innovative ways to take care of their health and get more sleep, preferably without sleeping pills, which disrupts natural sleep.
 Sleeping pills put you into a ‘twilight zone’ where you think you’ve slept, but it was poor quality.
 They can also have other side effects like getting up in the middle of the night and eating without realizing it.